-- Another feature of Gelfond's programme has been the aim to reason about the degrees of belief of a rational agent.
-This has led to a system (P-log) that combines logical and probabilistic reasoning based on ASP [2]. - Although in its basic form stable reasoning is highly declarative, when ASP is used in practice the problem representation takes account of the way in which the solver will successfully and economically reach a solution.
-Features such as cardinality and integrity constraints and more generally aggregates are employed to direct the computational mechanism and possibly enhance efficiency [8]. - Basic ASP already deals with some problems of temporal projection.
-However, to deal with a wider range of problems for dynamically changing domains, a temporal version of equilibrium logic and ASP has been developed and studied, following [4]. - A central property of open systems is the necessity to interact with other systems.
+- Stable reasoning in its basic form already deals with weak and strong exceptions to defaults.
+However to deal with contradictions that arise indirectly as consequences of default conclusions, an extension of ASP with consistency-restoring rules (CR-Prolog) was developed and applied by Balduccini and Gelfond (2003).
+This is essentially an abductive mechanism. - Another feature of Gelfond's programme has been the aim to reason about the degrees of belief of a rational agent.
+This has led to a system (P-log) that combines logical and probabilistic reasoning based on ASP (Baral, Gelfond, & Rushton, 2009). - Although in its basic form stable reasoning is highly declarative, when ASP is used in practice the problem representation takes account of the way in which the solver will successfully and economically reach a solution.
+Features such as cardinality and integrity constraints and, more generally, aggregates are employed to direct the computational mechanism and possibly enhance efficiency (Gebser, Kaminski, Kaufmann, & Schaub, 2012). - Basic ASP already deals with some problems of temporal projection.
+However, to deal with a wider range of problems for dynamically changing domains, a temporal version of equilibrium logic and ASP has been developed and studied, following (Cabalar & Pérez-Vega, 2007). - A central property of open systems is the necessity to interact with other systems.
 Scholars have developed different logical semantics based on ASP that facilitate this interaction.
-In particular, logic program rules may contain concepts whose meanings are partially determined by external data sources such as knowledge bases or ontologies [7, 16].
-This gives rise to hybrid theories that mix different reasoning systems (e.g. monotonic and non-monotonic).
-Equilibrium logic can be applied to give a simple and uniform treatment of such theories [3]. - To deal with problem solving in a dynamically evolving setting, it is important to consider the problem of updating knowledge in light of new data and knowledge discovery.
-This has led to the study of theory and program updates in the framework of ASP [17].
+In particular, logic program rules may contain concepts whose meanings are partially determined by external data sources such as knowledge bases or ontologies (Eiter, Ianni, Schindlauer, & Tompits, 2005; Rosati, 2006).
+This gives rise to hybrid theories that mix different reasoning systems (eg monotonic and non-monotonic).
+Equilibrium logic can be applied to give a simple and uniform treatment of such theories (de Bruijn, Pearce, Polleres, & Valverde, 2010). - To deal with problem solving in a dynamically evolving setting, it is important to consider the problem of updating knowledge in light of new data and knowledge discovery.
+This has led to the study of theory and program updates in the framework of ASP (Slota & Leite, 2010).